 Isaac is less about brutality than panic-flailing.
 He is understandably freaked out by what's going on, and when attacked, he flails, panics, then gets a temporary advantage and freaks out, killing his opponent.
 Isaac is an engineer in a bad situation, he doesn't have any techniques or experience in that would help him; in essence, he fights dirty because he has no reasonable alternative.

 Isaac's animations for getting out of grapples usually consist of pushing the necromorph back, punching it in the face and yelling till it ends up on the ground and then stamping on its spine.
 One particularly brutal example involves him stomping on a crawling enemy, and using the leverage to rip off its stinger-tipped tail with his bare hands.
 A more humorous example features him punting necromorph babies.

-Pokemon is filled with some seriously dirty attacks.
+Pokémon is filled with some seriously dirty attacks.
 One of the first attacks you encountered in Red/Blue was Sand Attack, which is kicking/blowing sand in the opponent's face to reduce their accuracy.
 The second game adds Mud Slap, which uses mud (and actually does damage, too), and Pursuit, which strikes a Pokemon as it's being switched out.
-In fact, the "Dark" type combines not only obviously Darkness Elemental attacks, but also a lot of "dirty trick" attacks which invariably involve underhanded tactics or maneuvers, like Fake Tears, Bite, Torment, and Faint Attack.
+"Dark" type moves include a few Darkness Elemental attacks, but are mostly made up of "dirty trick" maneuvers based on underhanded tactics or actions, like Fake Tears, Bite, Torment, and Feint Attack.